compsigh/web/app/events/2024-09-03/deploy24-meeting.md

 - Gursh will send rest of leadership a playbook on the workshop soon™
 - Gursh will reach out to Elias and figure out the USFConnect SSH thing before the workshop
-- For now, we're putting the nonprofit idea on the backburner; if it gets rough re: money, we'll reconsider
 - Edward will reach out to Chris, Ellen, and Jocelyn re: funding
 - Edward will CC the invite to the next Club Coalition meeting to leadership
 - Quinn will reach out to his profs to invite for DEPLOY/24 judging